 How our pay is measured

-To ensure that every member of our team is paid appropriately, we use a job evaluation process to ensure we have a fair way of assessing the size of roles, accurate job description information and a fair pay structure.
-We use an independent external third party company, Kornferry, to ensure this process is robust.
-Kornferry are regarded as the world’s leading provider of job evaluation methodology.
-Job information is collected in the form of a job description and evaluated by a trained evaluation panel.
-This process ensures that if each gender was represented equally by job level our pay gap would be 0%.
+To ensure that every member of our team is paid equally, we use a job evaluation process to ensure we have a fair way of assessing the size of roles, accurate job description information and a fair pay structure.
+Job roles are independently assessed and graded from grade 3 to grade 14 to ensure equal pay for equivalent jobs.
+This process ensures that if each gender was numbered equally within each job grade, our pay gap would be 0%.

 What is the gender pay gap?

 A gender pay gap is a measure of the difference in the average pay of men and women across an organisation as a whole.

 Pay – hourly rate

-Difference between females and males – April 2018
+Difference between men and women- April 2020

 Equal pay for equivalent roles

-Overall, as of April 2018, quartile 1 comprises 65% women compared to 35% men, while quartile 2 comprises 61% women and 39% men.
-Quartile 3 is 60% female and 40% male, while quartile 4 is 51% men and 49% women.
+Overall, as of April 2020, quartile 1 comprises 60% female compared to 40% male, while quartile 2 comprises 57% female and 43% male.
+Quartile 3 is 62% female and 38% male, while quartile 4 is 60% men and 40% women.

-In summary, we remain committed to supporting initiatives that help us redress any gender imbalance caused by societal factors.
+We remain committed to developing initiatives that will continue to help us redress any gender imbalance within our own organisation.
 We offer a flexible working policy, welcome applications for part-time working and publicly celebrate the achievements of the world-leading experts of any gender in our teams, as an example of what we can achieve.